Sacred and Profane Love: Description

 Two women, who appear to be modelled on the same person, sit on a carved Ancient Roman sarcophagus that has been converted to a water-trough, or a trough made to look like a Roman sarcophagus; the broad ledges here are not found in actual sarcophagi.
 How the water enters is unclear, but it leaves through a phallic-looking brass spout between the two women, next to an anachronistic coat of arms in the carving.
 This belongs to Niccolò Aurelio, whose presence in the picture is probably also represented by the spout.

 Between the two women is a small winged boy, who may be Cupid, son and companion of Venus, or merely a putto.
 He is looking intently into the water, and splashing a hand in it.
 The woman on the left is fully and richly dressed; her clothes are now usually recognized as those of a bride, though in the past they have been said to be typical of courtesan wear.
 In her hair she wears myrtle, both a flower sacred to Venus and one worn by brides.

 In contrast, the woman on the right is nude except for a white cloth over her loins and a large red mantle worn over one shoulder.
-It was generally recognised by the 20th century that, somewhat contrary to a natural first impression, if the painting indeed represented figures along the lines of Sacred and Profane Love, the clothed figure was "sacred love", and the nude one "profane love".
+It was generally recognised by the 20th century that, somewhat contrary to a natural first impression, if the painting indeed represented figures along the lines of Sacred and Profane Love, the clothed figure was "profane love", and the nude one "sacred love".
 The nude figure sits comfortably on the ledge of the trough, with one hand resting on it and the other held high, holding a vessel with smoke coming out of it, probably an incense-burner.
 In contrast the pose of the clothed figure, apparently poised and relaxed, becomes rather strange in the lower part of her body when considered carefully, "the lower half of the bride's body is lost in her drapery and does not conform with her upper half".
 The ledge seems too high for her to be sitting on it properly, and her knees are wide apart.
 Perhaps she is actually sitting on something else beside the trough, or this may just be one of a number of lapses in depicting anatomy found in Titian's early career.